jmanuelng/MEM_EnableAutoTimeZoneUpdate/README.md

 ## Scripts

 - **`Detect_EnableAutoTimeZoneUpdate.ps1`** Checks if the 'tzautoupdate' service is set to Manual.
 It is the detection script.
-It checks whether the Windows Time Zone Auto Update service (tzautoupdate) is configured to start manually.
-Script stores the name of the service and the desired start-up setting in variables.
+Stores the name of the service and the desired start-up setting in variables.
 It then tries to get the service object, suppressing errors if the service is not found.
 If the service exists, it compares its StartType with the desired action.
 Returns the appropriate message and exits based on the comparison.

 - **`Fix_EnableAutoTimeZoneUpdate.ps1`** Sets 'tzautoupdate' service to Manual.
 This is the remediation script.
 It enables the "Automatic Time Zone" service (tzautoupdate) which fixes the time zone to be automatically configured using location services when Autopilot has been set up to hide Privacy Settings.
 Remember to also configure a Configuration Profile to enable "Location Services".
 The script defines a function to manage services, which takes the service name and the action to be performed as parameters.
 It then calls this function to manage the 'tzautoupdate' service, setting it to Manual.
-It finallyreturns the appropriate message and exits with a success status code (0).
+It finally returns the appropriate message and exits with a success status code (0).

 ## Usage